 The residents of Tilorien are happy to share their space with you and give you the opportunity to practise the Buddha’s teaching in their community.
-Please respect their privacy and keep out of areas that are marked as „Sangha area“, especially around the tents/kutis.
+Please respect their privacy and keep out of their private bedrooms.

 Please ask before taking photos of residents and visitors of the monastery.
 Tilorien residents may occasionally take pictures to be included in our email newsletter, Facebook page, or other materials that let people know about what’s going on here.
 If you would prefer not to have your picture taken, let us know.